Saboten758/Retro-Pulse/README.md

 This will start the Metro bundler and launch the project on an emulator or connected device.
 ## Usage
 1. Open the app on your device or emulator.
-2. Navigate to the 'Sensors' button
+2. Navigate to the "Sensors" button
 3. Press the "Press me!" button to start/stop sensor updates.
 4. Explore the real-time sensor data displayed on the screen.
 5. If your device houses a light sensor, you can also use the light sensor to turn on or off flashlight automatically!!
 6. Use the "Flash" button from the main screen for using flashlight.
 7. Tap the "i" from the main screen button for getting more info about the device.
+In the menu, tap on "All Features" to list all the available android features.

 ## Contributing